VortrexFTW/v-essentials/README.md

 ### v-lookat
 Only works on GTA SA.
 Makes player heads turn to face where they are looking.
 Also syncs to other players

-### v-mexui-designer
-Simple GUI designer for MexUI.
-Not finished yet.

 ### v-nametags
 Custom nametags.
 GTA Connected has built-in nametags but they're ugly.
 Mafia Connected doesn't provide nametags built-in.